 Samadhi = Enlightenment = Ecstasy

-Stealing Fire by Steven Kotler and Jamie Wheal is a page-turner that fills in the historical perspective on ecstasis, pharmacological experiments that blew people’s minds, and engineering feats that have resulted from this non-ordinary state of consciousness.
-This book is a game-changer for anyone serious about taking their performance, creativity, and learning to a whole new level.
-Here are also some other fantastic reads I recommend:
+- Order the book Stealing Fire by Steven Kotler and Jamie Wheal.
+It’s a page-turner that fills in the historical perspective on ecstasis, pharmacological experiments that blew people’s minds, and engineering feats that have resulted from this non-ordinary state of consciousness.